 Participating in the Chinese dog-eat-dog society made me seriously consider the (unwritten) rules and faux pas of the west.
-Enfin, a classic example of a culture shock in China.
+Why are Chinese people so rude?
 I know, I know, there is no such thing as “The Chinese”.
 That would be the same as saying “The Americans” or “The Brazilians”.
 I spent three months in China and have encountered a roller-coaster of emotions there, mostly to do with the locals’ complete lack of politeness and manners.
 The European, westernized, “I’m so sorry for brushing my jacket’s fabric against yours in the subway during rush hour” kind of politeness.

 A quick disclaimer before I continue: the short stories written below are personal experiences described as I saw them, and are not intended to offend anyone or influence the reader’s opinion in a negative way.
 I’m just writing down what happened and how I felt about it.
 Don’t we all love to rant sometimes?